isthisdotusernametaken/KMACXOF256/README.md

   * Functionality is from resource tiny_sha3.
   * Able to swap the endian of input and output for interaction with ShaObject.
 JB.
 * Ed448GoldilocksPoint
   * Carries state for Ed448 points as well as functionality for manipulating these points.
 Can compare points for equality and output them as byte arrays for usage in Services.
+JB.
 * ModularArithmetic
   * Includes functionality for the more specific and complicated math operations required for Elliptic Curves using BigIntegers.
+JB.
   * Has two derived classes, ModP, and ModR, which are used as convenient shorthand in Services for modular arithmetic in these respective moduli.
+JB.
 ## Resources
 1. [Dr. Markku-Juhani O. Saarinen: tiny_sha3](https://github.com/mjosaarinen/tiny_sha3)
 2. [NIST Documentation: cSHAKE256 Test Vectors](https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Standards-and-Guidelines/documents/examples/cSHAKE_samples.pdf)